iDroid-User/Calculator-TOO.0/README.md

   b) Scrolling history
   c) More mathematical functions, potentially solve-for-a-variable

-The "TOO" in its name alludes to its verbosity.
+The "TOO" in its name alludes to its talkative nature.